asteriondb/dbTwig/examples/react/README.md

 ### Upload Assets to AsterionDB ###

-From the 'Upload' tab in the AsterionDB web application, upload the PDFs and images.
-If you have direct access to the unstructured assets in the directories listed above you can simply upload the files from there.
-Alternatively, you may have to download the images and PDFs directly from the React example application to a local directory and then upload the assets into AsterionDB.
-Either way, once done, your screen will look similar to the following:
+Download the PDFs and images to a local directory.
+Then, using the 'Upload' tab in the AsterionDB web application, upload the PDFs and images.
+Your screen will look similar to the following:
 ![Uploaded Assets](./uploadedAssets.png)
 **Note how we have turned on the Object-Id column.
 This makes it easy for us to copy the Object-Id to the paste buffer.**

+### Configuring SQL*Developer ###

+If you used the cloud helper script as part of AsterionDB's *Getting Started Guide or Video* then you will have a copy of the database wallet in your cloud-shell's home directory.
+Using the Oracle Cloud Shell, download the database wallet file - wallet.zip - to a local directory on your computer.

+Create a connection entry for the React Demo schema; the username is react_example.
+Connect to the database using the React Demo schema username.

 ### Modify the Tables ###